 The book talked of creating a web of one’s memories and after reading the book I was awestruck by his command over details.
 I was studying mechanical engineering then, and it was surprising to find the use of “lost wax method” in his writing.
+One of the relatives in the book was wearing a kurta which had buttons made by lost wax method.

 Then I picked “Glass palace” which was a story of an empire, a boy who becomes the king of teak trade in Burma.
+The book had an extensive details of Burma, its last king, Thibaw who spent rest of his life in Ratnagiri, Maharashtra.
+As the destiny would have it, last Mughal king, Bahadur Shah Zafar was exiled to Myanmar while Burma’s last king was exiled to Myanmar.

 Amitav Ghosh devoted five years of his life to the travel, research, and writing required to tell this story.
 It follows the mingled fates of three families and three countries—Burma, India, and Malaya, from 1885 through the mid-1990s.
 It startled me to find the precise intricacies mentioned by him about the teak business.
 This shows the tremendous amount of effort he puts into his writing.